Software Development

 • OCaml you can learn here or here with modified libraries.

-• Haskell you can learn here with full vids/book explaining category theory.
+• Haskell is introduced here with category theory.

 • To learn C there is Modern C and IYMLC.

-• To learn Rust take the Brown University experimental Rust book.
+• To learn Rust try the Brown University experimental Rust book.

 • TypeScript software engineering is taught by MIT here.